rsturka/Attrition-Analytics-Dashboard/README.md

 **♦ Communicating Insights and Analysis**

+## Areas of Focus

-Utilizing Power BI, I have developed a comprehensive dashboard leveraging data from 1,470 rows and 57 columns to analyze key metrics related to employee retention and attrition within the organization
+Utilizing **Power BI**, I have developed a comprehensive dashboard leveraging data from 1,470 rows and 57 columns to analyze key metrics related to employee retention and attrition within the organization

 **♦ Attrition by Age**